Horses near the Park

 then horse-drawn streetcars on rails starting in 1858, the rails smoothing the ride and lowering rolling resistance and therefore the workload on the horses;

-steam engine-powered cars called steam dummies that unfortunately scared the horses;
+steam engine-powered cars called steam dummies in 1863 that unfortunately scared the horses;

 cable cars briefly in 1883;